Paul is very knowledgeable about "Old School Runescape," with a maxed Ironman as well as a maxed regular account!

 There are two other melee training methods to talk about.
 Firstly, Slayer.

 I mentioned above that Slayer is the best way to train Melee.
 Not only this but it also makes a lot of money and can train up your other stats too, such as Magic, Ranged and Prayer.
 Unless you have a reason to not want to level Slayer, it should be your main priority.

-Thank you for reading my Melee 1–99 guide - I hope it helps you achieve to the max and if you have any questions, please feel free to ask them below.
+Thank you for reading my Melee 1–99 guide!
+I hope it helps you achieve max stats and if you have any questions, please feel free to ask them below.
 Check out some of my other guides too if you're stuck!